xtompie/flux/README.md

 ### Finish

-Machine have finishs.
+Machine have finishse.
-Finishs are called after the desired program/programs are executed.
+Finishes are called after the desired program/programs are executed.
 It is similar to stop but for machine.
 See: [Finish](https://github.com/xtompie/flux/blob/master/src/Core/Finish.php)